ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|->](0,-1.5)--(2,-1.5);
   \node[font=\footnotesize] at (1,-2){frequency};

-Creates a continous sine wave with an adjustable offset.
+Outputs one sample of a sine wave with an adjustable offset for each function call.
 For further information check :ref:`References <wave_generator_reference_sine_offset>`.

 Function call: